FAQs About Liability Coverages

 7. I own a boarding facility and allow several independent instructors and trainers to work here.
 I do not pay them, they are paid directly by their clients.
 Do I need liability coverage for this?
 Should I insist they have liability coverage?
 Can I add them to my policy?

-Yes.
-You should insist the independent instructors and trainers have their own liability coverage.
+You should also insist that any instructors and trainers who are using your facility to conduct their own business have their own liability coverage.
 If they do, you should ask to be named as an Additional Insured on their policy.
 You should also request a Certificate of Insurance showing that they have a policy in force and that you have been named as an Additional Insured.

 If they do not have their own policy, you can add an independent instructor or trainer to your policy.
 This will only provide coverage for them when they are working at your facility, but not if they leave your premises.
 If they want off-premises coverage, they should get their own policy.

-Independents are paid directly by clients; employees are paid through the business and do not need to be named on the policy.
+Independents are paid directly by their clients and do not have anything to do with your business.
+Employees who are paid through your business and/or your volunteers do not need to be specifically named on the policy.

 top